We notice what other news sites don’t

 NEWS

-Heavily armed counter-terrorism police have dramatically arrested seven men in southwest Sydney after receiving information about a potential act of violence.
+Heavily armed counter-terrorism police have dramatically arrested seven men in southwest Sydney after receiving information about a potential act of violence, only to release them without charge more than a day later.

 Video taken by members of the public showed Tactical Operations police taking the men, who were of Middle Eastern and Indian subcontinental appearance, into custody on George Street, Liverpool, on Thursday afternoon.

-“At this point in time, police have not identified any connection to the current police investigation of the Bondi terror attack,” police said.
+“At this point in time, police have not identified any connection to the current police investigation of the Bondi terror attack,” police said after the arrests on Thursday.

 The footage indicates police may have used their vehicles to ram a Hyundai i30 with Victorian plates, and non-lethal beanbag rounds are believed to have been used, leaving holes in the back windscreen.